 Here are two things I wrote about the area in Tucson where I live (Sam Hughes neighborhood) and work (University of Arizona).
-Click on the title to read the entire piece.

 Two blocks from my house is an elementary school built in 1926.
 It’s a mission style building with a tower in front and a courtyard in back.
 Its walls, which are thick adobe and stucco plaster, are painted a tan color that looks yellow in sun and orange in shade.
 The windows are tall and thin, and the trim around them is a rusty red.
 It’s roofed in red, orange, and black Spanish tile.
 It’s a beautiful, stately building, solid and graceful.